danielathome19/AP-Computer-Science/Notes/Unit_05.md

 ## Class Design
 A general-purpose Class (sometimes called a *data class* in other languages) typically consists of the following:
-* **Private Data:** *instance* variables (i.e., variables specific to each object created of the class) which any method in the class can access but cannot be accessed outside the class directly
+* **Private Data:** *instance* variables (i.e., variables specific to each object created of the class) which any method in the class can access but cannot be accessed outside the class directly; in good practice, we typically prefix these variable names with something like "my" or "\_", such as `private int myAge` or `private int _age`.
 * **Constructor(s):** sets up the private data (taking in arguments for some and setting the rest to some default value, like 0)
 * **Mutator (Setter) Methods**: modify private data
 * **Accessor (Getter) Methods:** return private data